Portsmouth Corporation Tramways

 Senior staff

-Tramcar No 84 with a service for Eastney stands in front of the Victoria Barracks — photo undated, but probably taken in the early Edwardian era.
+Tramcar No 84 with a service for Eastney stands in front of the Victoria Barracks — photo undated, but probably taken in the mid-to-late Edwardian era.
 The three figures on the right are probably inspectors, all of whom appear to be wearing kepi or drooping-peak caps.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 An enlargement of the depot photograph above showing details of the senior staff member, probably an inspector.
 The subject would appear to be wearing a City of Portsmouth Passenger Transport inspector's cap badge (shown below), the departmental name having only changed to this form barely four months before the last tram ran.